crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-I appreciate its trust in my dev skills, but for the sake of the experiment, I'd rather not have to code.
+I appreciate the trust in my dev skills, but for the sake of the experiment, I'd rather not have to code.
 So I forced a bit by adding comments to the specs.
 Though, the problem persisted intermittently.

 ### When the model cheats

-Although infrequent, another case I occasionally encountered was tests being satisfied by *"hard-coded"* expected results (e.g.):[^justexample]
+Although infrequent, another case I occasionally encountered was tests being satisfied by hardcoded expected results (e.g.):[^justexample]

 [^justexample]: Not a real case, but useful to illustrate the problem.